-Robert J. Kaler is a nationally-known trial and appellate lawyer specializing in complex business, financial, engineering/construction, and intellectual property litigation, including jury trials, arbitrations, class actions, and appeals on behalf of publicly-traded and privately held corporations; major banks and financial institutions; public authorities and agencies; and private organizations and individuals.
-The 2014 Chambers USA guide to "America's Leading Lawyers for Business" describes Mr. Kaler as a "phenomenal" and "renowned corporate litigator" with "additional technical skill in the areas of engineering, construction and IP [intellectual property]."
-He is ranked in Chambers USA "Leaders in their Field" in General Commercial Litigation, is listed in Best Lawyers in America, and was named one of Massachusetts Lawyers Weekly's "Top Ten Lawyers" for his successful defense of Raytheon Engineers & Constructors in a lengthy U.S. District Court jury trial involving unusually complicated engineering issues arising out of alleged defects in the design of a major chemical plant.
+Robert J. Kaler is a trial and appellate lawyer specializing in large-scale, complex commercial litigation, including business, financial, securities, trade secret, intellectual property, technology systems, healthcare, medical devices, fraud and unfair competition law, major project engineering/construction, and commercial contract cases, including jury and non-jury trials, arbitrations, class actions, and appeals on behalf of publicly-traded and privately held corporations; major banks and financial institutions; public authorities and agencies; and private organizations and individuals.
+The 2019 Chambers USA – America's Leading Business Lawyers guide notes that he is considered “an incredibly smart lawyer” handling “a variety of commercial disputes, class actions, and IP litigations on behalf of major corporations,” and is active in both “trial and appellate courts.”
+He is ranked in Chambers USA "Leaders in their Field" in General Commercial Litigation, is listed in Best Lawyers in America, and was named one of Massachusetts Lawyers Weekly's "Top Ten Lawyers" for his successful defense of Raytheon Engineers & Constructors in a lengthy U.S. District Court jury trial involving complicated design issues related to a major chemical reprocessing plant in India.
 He has an AV Preeminent Martindale-Hubbell rating, and is a Fellow of the Litigation Counsel of America and the American Bar Foundation.

-Mr. Kaler has extensive appellate as well as trial experience, having represented clients in the United States Supreme Court, in the United States Courts of Appeals, and in various state appellate courts.
-Examples of appeals he has both briefed and argued include In re Boston Scientific Securities Litigation, 686 F.3d 21, Fed.
+Mr. Kaler has extensive appellate as well as trial experience, and has represented clients in the U.S. Supreme Court, the U.S. Courts of Appeals, and in various state appellate courts.
+Examples of appeals he has briefed and argued include Axia NetMedia Corporation v.
+Massachusetts Technology Park Corporation, 889 F.3d 1 (1st Cir.
+2018); G4S Technology LLC v.
+Mass.
+Tech.
+Park Corp., 479 Mass.
+721, 99 N.E.3d 728 (MA Supreme Judicial Ct.
+2018); Cascade Yarns v.
+Knitting Fever, Inc., et al., 755 F.3d 55 (1st Cir.
+2014); In re Boston Scientific Securities Litigation, 686 F.3d 21, Fed.
 Sec.
 L. Rep. (CCH) P96,935 (1st Cir.
 2012); Robinson Laboratories, Inc., et al. v.
 Herley Industries, Inc., 86 Fed.
 Appx.
 459 (2nd Cir.
 2003); Ceska Sporitelna, a.s. v.
 Unisys Corporation, 116 F.3d 467 (3rd Cir.
 1997), cert den.
 522 U.S. 1069 (1998); Chesapeake Paper Products Co. v.
 Stone & Webster Engineering Corp., et al., 51 F.3d 1229 (4th Cir.
-1995); Cashmere and Camel Hair Manufacturers Institute v.
+1995); CCMI v.
 Saks Fifth Avenue, 284 F.3d 302(1st Cir.
 2002), cert den.
 537 U.S. 1001 (2002); Nisselson, Trustee of Dictaphone Litigation Trust v.
 Jo Lernout, et al., 469 F.3d 143 (1st Cir.
-2006), cert. denied, 550 U.S. 918 (2007); The pH Group, Ltd. v.
+2006), cert. den., 550 U.S. 918 (2007); The pH Group, Ltd. v.
 David Birch and Cognetics, Inc., 985 F.2d 649 (1st Cir.
 1993); CCIA v.
-Associated Dry Goods Corporation, et al., 799 F.2d 6 (1st Cir.
+Associated Dry Goods Corp., 799 F.2d 6 (1st Cir.
 1986); Idnani, et al., v.
-Mehrotra and Venus Capital Management, Inc., et al., 76 Mass.
-App.
-Ct.
-1125, 924 N.E.2d 781 (2010); and Tamerlane v.
+Mehrotra and Venus Capital Management, Inc., et al., 924 N.E.2d 781 (2010); and Tamerlane v.
 Warwick Insurance Co., 412 Mass.
 486, 590 N.E.2d 191 (1992).
-See also Cascade Yarns v.
-Knitting Fever, Inc., et al., 2014 U.S. App.
-Lexis 11575 (1st Cir.
-2014)(submitted on briefs).

 Mr. Kaler has represented clients in a range of industries, including financial services and banking, insurance, information technology, engineering and construction, medical devices, chemical manufacturing, international trade, and many others.
 Illustrative cases in which he has served as lead counsel include the following: